rfuzzo/MWSE/docs/source/references/general/csse.md

 * Elements may now be double clicked to open the relevant edit window.
 The right context will be shown, if applicable.
 For example, a faction will be automatically selected, or a particular INFO record will be displayed.
 * Full searches work correctly on long text, such as script or book text.
 * Searches can be performed with regex, or made case-sensitive through the settings window.
+* The search input box responds to basic keyboard shortcuts.

+### Use Report

+* Rows in the first list can now be double-clicked.
+Doing so will bring up a window to edit the related object.

 ### Cell View